 7 Days in Cape Town – Day 3 // View the Cityscape

 No Cape Town itinerary would be complete without visiting the Mother City’s most iconic backdrop – Table Mountain.
 With panoramic views, diverse fauna and flora, several hiking trails, and an exciting ride in the revolving Table Mountain Cableway, there’s no reason not to visit Table Mountain.

 The best time to visit Table Mountain is in the early morning before the crowds arrive.
-Alternatively, visit at sunset to literally watch the sky come alive.
+Alternatively, visit this iconic African landmark at sunset to literally watch the sky come alive.
 Purchasing a cable car ticket online well in advance is also highly recommended.

 - Although we didn’t have any trouble finding parking near the entrance, you may want to consider utilizing the free parking nearby.
 Leave your vehicle at the corner of Kloof Nek and Tafelberg Roads.
 From there, you can catch a ride on the free MyCiti Shuttle bus to the Lower Cable Station.